ESC

 Communications

-Sky TV access for around 30% of the population; each atoll operates a radio service that provides shipping news and weather reports (2019)
+Sky TV access for about a third of the population; each atoll operates a radio service with shipping news and weather reports (2019)

 .tk